 - Nasal decongestion in the form of pills and sprays

 - Immunotherapy such as sublingual spray tablets or allergy sprays

-If you are experiencing any symptoms that might suggest hay fever, don’t hesitate to give us a call or visit our clinic here to schedule an appointment with our healthcare professionals.
+If you are experiencing any symptoms that might suggest hay fever, don’t hesitate to give us a call to schedule an appointment with our healthcare professionals.